dmcassel/hands-on-node/README.md

 - POST /api/image/update/:id/:update
 - routes.js: update -> apiupdate -> updateDocument (read, edit, write)

+## Debugging

+### Browser-based Debugging

+The Node Inspector package lets you debug Node.js code using Chrome's debugger tools.

+To work with the browser-based debugger, run these commands:

+- `npm-debug unit-01/01-read-promise.js`

+From there, you'll be able to set breakpoints, step into, out of, and over function calls, inspect and even change variables.

+### REPL

+Node.js provides a REPL: read/evaluate/print loop.
+By simply running `node` at the command line, you start up the Node.js REPL and can experiment with commands.

+### Built-in Debugging

+Harder to use, but always available.
+Built-in debugging uses the Node REPL.
+You can dynamically set breakpoints using the `sb()` command, which sets a breakpoint on the current line, or by inserting the `debugger;` command into your code (a static breakpoint).
+See
+[Node's documentation about the debugger][node-debug] for more capabilities.

+- `node debug unit-01/01-read-promise.js`

+Notice that there is a space between "node" and "debug", rather than the hyphen we saw with browser-based debugging.

 ## Additional Resources

 - MarkLogic University has an instructor-led course on [using MarkLogic with the